FrobozzWaxwing/Sweep_Weave/README.md

 https://www.patreon.com/sasha_fenn

 Thanks to my patrons for their encouragement and support:
-Chris Conley
+* Chris Conley
-Jóhannes Ævarsson
+* Jóhannes Ævarsson
-Felipe Vega
-Pixel Brownie Software
+* Pixel Brownie Software

-Craig Maloney
+Thank you also to Craig Maloney, a patron and community member who sadly passed away.

-Thanks, and peace to you.
+Peace to you.
-~Sasha Fenn
+~ Sasha Fenn